JulianiPutri/praktik_git/readme.md

-hello my name is juli
+hello my name is juli, i am a programmer